ethz-adrl/towr/README.md

         cmake ..
         make

-- To install the library and header files globally (`/usr/local`) run
+- To install the library `xpp` and header files globally in `/usr/local` run

         sudo make install